younker/cribl/README.md

 # Thoughtful AI Technical Screen

-## Before We Start

-Last week I set 3 jobs aside to apply for today.
-When I started this project, I got my wires crossed and created the repo as `cribl`, not realizing my mistake until several commits had been made.
-While the optics of such a mistake are not great, you can certainly understand that I am applying for multiple jobs and will forgive such a small mistake.

-Thank you for your consideration.

 ## Getting Started

 The application read in from STDIN and prints the desired stack to STDOUT with errors being placed on STDERR.